 ONAP provides models to assist with service design, the development of ONAP service components, and with the improvement of standards interoperability.

-Models are essential part for the design time and runtime framework development.
+Models are an essential part for the design time and runtime framework development.
 The ONAP modeling project leverages the experience of member companies, standard organizations and other open source projects to produce models which are simple, extensible, and reusable.
 The goal is to fulfill the requirements of various use cases, guide the development and bring consistency among ONAP components and explore a common model to improve the interoperability of ONAP.

-- A Network Service Descriptor (NSD) has been realized by the VFC (using the modelling project parsing capabilities).
+- A Network Service Descriptor (NSD) has been realized by the VFC (using the modelling project parsing capabilities)

 Figure 4.
 Disaggregated Hybrid RAN